-As a creative professional you are likely to already be in tune with social media.
+As a creative professional, you are likely to already be in tune with social media.
 But using sites such as Twitter, Facebook and Pinterest for fun is one thing, using them to help you advance your business prospects is another.
-Hootsuite is a social media dashboard that helps you monitor and maintain your profiles across a range of different social networks.
-Find and flag up potential sales leads, schedule tweets and updates to run at optimised times throughout the day, and keep a track of how much traffic your social media efforts are generating.
+Hootsuite is a social media dashboard that allows you to monitor and maintain your profiles across a range of different social networks.
+Find and flag up potential sales leads, schedule tweets and updates to run at optimised times throughout the day, and keep track of how much traffic your social media efforts are generating.
 The free version lets you manage up to five social profiles.

-Like a lightweight version of Hootsuite’s ‘auto-schedule’ feature, Buffer is a clever app that slots into your browser and helps you load up messages and shareable content from across the web.
+Like a lightweight version of Hootsuite’s ‘auto-schedule’ feature, Buffer is a smart app that slots into your browser and helps you load up messages and shareable content from across the web.
 It then fires them out at regular intervals tailored to get maximum engagement.
 The free option lets you connect one of each of your main social profiles.

 Tweetdeck is a powerful platform for monitoring your Twitter presence, even across multiple accounts.
 View tweets from those you follow in easily manageable lists, filter out what you don’t need, schedule messages to be sent out at various times and monitor the performances of your different profiles.
-Now owned by Twitter, Tweetdeck is a powerful desktop or web-based app and is completely free.
+Now owned by Twitter, Tweetdeck is a powerful desktop or web-based app and is entirely free.

-Even if you only have a handful of clients it can still be valuable practice to keep track of your communication with each one, while monitoring potential leads is also crucial for building your business.
+Even if you only have a handful of clients, it can still be valuable practice to keep track of your communication with each one, while monitoring potential leads is also crucial for building your business.
 Insightly is a flexible CRM platform that lets you manage up to 2,500 contacts for free and also integrates with other free productivity tools such as Evernote and Google.

 Capsule is a good-looking CRM tool that gives you a complete overview of all of your contacts.
 It also helps keep your business development efforts on track with tasks, reminders and a useful summary of your sales pipeline.
 Flexible enough to adapt to your type of business, it offers free plans for managing up to 250 contacts with unlimited sales and leads.